Text Size

 Leviticus 17:11

-For the life of the flesh is in the blood.
-I have given it to You on the altar to make atonement for Your souls; for it is the blood that makes atonement by reason of the life.
+For the life of the flesh is in the blood, and I have given it to you to make atonement for your souls upon the altar; for it is the blood that makes atonement for the soul.

 Blood atonement theology